-The requirement to invest at least 51% of assets in companies with positive environmental and/or social characteristics.

-- The values and norms-based screening to implement full exclusions in relation issuers that are involved in certain activities such as manufacturing controversial weapons and applying maximum revenue, production or distribution percentage thresholds to others such as those that are involved in thermal coal and tobacco.
-Please refer to the exclusions policy for the Sub-Fund on www.jpmorganassetmanagement.lu for further information by searching for your particular Sub-Fund and accessing the ESG Information section. - The requirement for all companies in the portfolio to follow good governance practices.
+- The requirement to invest at least 51% of assets in companies with positive environmental and/or social characteristics. - The values and norms-based screening to implement full exclusions in relation issuers that are involved in certain activities such as manufacturing controversial weapons and applying maximum revenue, production or distribution percentage thresholds to others such as those that are involved in thermal coal and tobacco.
+Please refer to the exclusions policy for the Sub-Fund on www.jpmorganassetmanagement.lu for further information by searching for your particular Sub-Fund and accessing the ESG Information section. - Portfolio screening to exclude known violators of good governance practices.